Dhabi966/JimsRegexTutorial/Develop/gist-template.md

 * Example: ```([a-z0-9_\.-]+)``` where the () group together the ```[a-z0-9_\.-]``` bracket expression with the ```+``` quantifier.

-* This regex matches any letter or number a-z or 0 to 9, accepts underscores, periods and dashes.
+* This RegEx matches any letter or number a-z or 0 to 9, accepts underscores, periods and dashes.
 Then the quantifier matches one or more of the previous tokens.